 During the last ice age, glaciers connected Ireland and England.
 When the ice melted Ireland stood as a lone island in the Atlantic Ocean.
 The Celts from Gaul migrated north which is where the Gaelic language and culture originate from.
 However, the Romans never made it this far north due to the cold climate.
 They referred to Ireland as Hibernia (land of eternal winter.)

-Irish Fairy Tale of the Shamrock
+Irish Folk Tale of the Shamrock

 The Vikings invaded and took over Ireland in the 9th century and controlled Ireland for 300 years.
 Finally the English helped defeat the Vikings.
 However, the English “forgot” to go home and stayed in Ireland.